DHRUVvkdv/RAG-Chatbot-Backend/README.md

     -- Store the user queries along with sources in DB.
     -- Use variables from the config file.
     -- The chat doesn't show older messages' sources.

+    - July 11, Thursday:
+      -- chunk size, overlap top k all in the config file -- use config file
+      -- make a new file for: get_google_drive_link_pdf() in pinecone_service
+      -- efficiency: You can upsert data in batches for improved efficiency (recommended limit is 100 vectors per request).
+      -- can we remove this in pinecone_service: metadata = chunk.metadata.copy() # Start with the existing metadata
+      -- do we need this: "text": chunk.page_content, in metadata?
+      -- upsert function has the following:
+      --- batch_size (optional): This specifies the number of vectors to upsert in each batch.
+If not specified, all vectors will be upserted in a single batch.
+      ---show_progress (optional): If set to True, this shows a progress bar using tqdm.
+      --- create UI for uploading PDFs, showcase this in the Poster -- Feedback from user......

 - Research part: